Free Readings from SAWCC

 Sunu P. Chandy is an attorney, social justice activist, and poet.
 She has served as an attorney with the U.S. Equal Employment Opportunity Commission (EEOC) since August 1999, and prior to that she was an associate at the union-side labor and employment law firm, Gladstein, Reif & Meginniss LLP.
 Sunu earned her J.D. from Northeastern University School of Law in Boston in 1998 and her B.A. from Earlham College in Richmond, Indiana in 1994.
 Sunu will be starting her MFA in creative writing/poetry in Fall 2010 in NYC.

 Shymala Dason is a first-generation Indian-Malaysian immigrant.
-Her work, often explorations of diaspora, race, identity, language, culture, and class, has previously appeared in the Massachusetts Review, the Asian American Writers Workshop anthology Topography of War, the Swarthmore Review, and Marion Zimmer Bradley‘s Fantasy Magazine.
+Her work, often focused on explorations of diaspora, race, identity, language, culture, and class, has previously appeared in the Massachusetts Review, the Asian American Writers Workshop anthology Topography of War, the Swarthmore Review, and Marion Zimmer Bradley‘s Fantasy Magazine.
 She is a Bennington College alumna and a former NASA consultant.

 Madhu Kaza was born in Andhra Pradesh, India and grew up in Detroit, Michigan.
 She is currently an educator, writer, and artist based in New York.
 Much of her work is informed by her astonishment at everyday life.